About Webhooks

 • Ensure your server can handle out-of-order and duplicate webhooks.

 • Update webhooks as soon as possible.
-Look for alerts on outdated webhooks on the Webhooks page in the Dev Center.
+Look for alerts on outdated webhooks on the Webhooks page of your app's dashboard.
 The alert contains information on how to update the webhook.
 Outdated webhooks can disrupt app functionality.

 See also